avibrazil/xingu/README.md

 - Don´t save ad-hoc hypermaters after optimizations.
 Let Xingu store and manage those for you in a way that can be reused in future trains.

-- Don´t change your code for if you want different functionality.
-Use Xingu environment variables of command line parameters to strategize your trains.
+- Don´t change your code if you want different functionality.
+Use Xingu environment variables or command line parameters to strategize your trains.

 - Don´t manually copy PKLs to production environments on S3 or other object storage.
 Use Xingu´s deployment tools to automate the deployment step.